lulzzz/durashop/README.md

 ### Prerequisites

 * Account in Twilio for testing the Multi Factor Authentication (SMS codes)
-* Microsoft Azure Storage Emulator (up and running)
+* Microsoft Azure Storage Emulator (up and running) (useful to clear in between debugging sessions with "Azurestorageemulator clear all")
 ### Installing

-Clone and run
+Clone and run...  nah, its a bit more complex really

 ## Deployment